Alka-vn/Master_Thesis/README.md

 If you are new to this project, here is a recommended workflow to get started:

 1.  **Read the Thesis:** Begin by reading the main thesis draft located in `docs/Thesis_Draft.pdf`.
 This document provides the full context, literature review, methodology, and interpretation of the results.
-2.  **Review the Documentation:** Explore the other files in the `docs/` folder, such as presentations and supplementary papers, for a high-level overview.
+2.  **Review the Documentation:** Explore the other files in the `docs/` folder, such as presentations and other content, for a high-level overview.
 3.  **Set Up the Environments:** You will need two distinct environments: one for running the simulations (`ns-3`) and one for data analysis (`Python`).
 Follow the instructions in the sections below to set them both up.
 4.  **Acquire/Generate the Datasets:**
     - Run the simulation to generate the link adaptation data (see instructions below).